-One of the best things you can do as a small business to increase your website traffic is to increase your domain authority – the more trustworthy your site is, the more likely it is that users will click on your link over your competitor’s.
+Increasing domain authority is one of the best things you can do as a small business to increase website traffic.
+The more trustworthy your site is, the more likely a user will choose you over a competitor.

-Ask any content marketer worth their salt and they’ll tell you that one of the most important SEO metrics you can actually measure is website authority.
-While it’s true that search engines rank individual pages and not websites as a whole, a site with higher domain authority is more likely to rank for its target keywords regardless.
+In fact, ask any marketer worth their salt and they’ll agree website authority is one of the most important SEO metrics you can measure.
+While it’s true that search engines rank individual pages and not websites as a whole, a site with higher domain authority is more likely to rank for its target keywords.

 But what exactly is domain authority (DA) and how can you measure it?